randomvlad/raptorize-jquery/README.md

 ## FAQ

+### What is the Konami Code?

+It's the following keys pressed in sequence: ↑ ↑ ↓ ↓ ← → ← → B A. For more info, see: [Wiki Page](https://en.wikipedia.org/wiki/Konami_Code).

 ### Where does the plugin look for the image and sound files?

 The default location is `/images/raptor.png`, `/sounds/raptor-sound.mp3` and `/sounds/raptor-sound.ogg`.
 However, if your project needs to store these files elsewhere, then the paths can be overridden though the `assets` option.